Articles / Most Bottlenecks Are Decision Stalls

 Where to look first

-Start with one question: "Where does work wait the longest?"
-Then zoom in on that exact moment and write it down.
+Then zoom in on that exact moment and write down three things:

-• What should happen next?
+• what should happen next

 A small rule that fixes it

-Use this three part rule:
+Use this three-part rule:

-1. Name the decision.
 Example: "We need to decide if this lead is worth quoting."

-2. Name the owner.
 Not "the team."
 Not "we."
 One name.

-3. Name the time.
-Examples:
+3. Name the time

 • "Quotes are approved within 24 hours."